Faf du Plessis: Domestic and franchise career

 In February 2021, he was signed by the Quetta Gladiators for the 2021 Pakistan Super League but, in June 2021, he was ruled out of the rest of the tournament due a concussion sustained during a match after colliding with teammate Mohammad Hasnain.
 He captained the Saint Lucia Kings in the 2021 Caribbean Premier League, and the Bangla Tigers in the 2021 T10 League.
 In November 2021, he was selected to play for the Jaffna Kings following the players' draft for the 2021 Lanka Premier League.

 In the 2022 Indian Premier League auction, du Plessis was bought by Royal Challengers Bangalore; and named as team's captain on 12 March 2022.
 In April 2022, he was bought by the Northern Superchargers for the 2022 season of The Hundred in England.
 In November 2022, the Perth Scorchers drafted him for the first half of the 2022–23 Big Bash League season as a replacement for Laurie Evans.

+In 2023, Johannesburg Super Kings announced du Plessis as the captain of the inaugural SA20 league.
+In June 2023, Texas Super Kings announced du Plessis as the captain for the inaugural season of the Twenty20 league Major League Cricket (MLC).
+In October 2024, du Plessis led Saint Lucia Kings to win the Caribbean Premier League 2024.
+In November 2025, he signed to play for Biratnagar Kings in the Nepal Premier League.